rokaspaulik/invoice/README.md

-# Invoice App
+# Invoices Generator

-This project aims to create a simple and user-friendly invoice generator.
-The focus is on providing a clean, intuitive interface that enables users to quickly and easily create professional-looking invoices.
+This project aims to create a simple user friendly invoices generator.
+Aim to provide a clean, intuitive interface that enables users to quickly and easily create and manage professional-looking invoices.

 ## Installation
 1. Clone the repository.